Robust Control Barrier Functions under High Relative Degree and Input Constraints for Satellite Trajectories: Introduction

 Several papers have considered CBF robustness to disturbances in various senses.
-Neglecting input constraints, an early result on CBF robustness in \cite{Robust_CBFs} shows that a bounded disturbance causes a bounded excursion outside the CBF zero sublevel set, and later authors showed this excursion can be tuned \cite{tunable_safety}.
-However, a crucial assumption of this paper and the high-relative-degree method in \cite{Recursive_CBF} is that the state is always inside the CBF zero sublevel set, so \cite{Robust_CBFs} is difficult to generalize to high-relative-degree input-constrained systems.
-Safety under a bounded worst-case disturbance is studied in \cite{garg2020robust,RobustCBFsOld,Cortez}, while probability of safety using a similar approach with a stochastic disturbance is studied in \cite{Prajna2007}.
+Neglecting input constraints, an early result on CBF robustness in \cite{Robust_CBFs} shows that a bounded disturbance causes a bounded excursion outside the CBF zero sublevel set, and later authors showed {that} this excursion can be tuned \cite{tunable_safety}. {Recently, \cite{robust_hocbfs} extended this result to higher-order CBFs as in \cite{Recursive_CBF}.} Safety under a bounded worst-case disturbance{, as is considered in this paper,} is studied in \cite{garg2020robust,RobustCBFsOld,Cortez}, while probability of safety using a similar approach with a stochastic disturbance is studied in \cite{Prajna2007}.
 In multi-agent systems, dynamic couplings between agents that act independently of each other can also be considered disturbances, and robustness to such effects are treated similarly in \cite{Sampled_Data_Adversarial,Conflicting_STL}.
 In all of these papers, it is assumed that the system has sufficient control authority to counteract these disturbances.
 However, satisfying this assumption is nontrivial, and is a requirement of the methods in Section~\ref{sec:new_cbfs}.